syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {

-//To check whether the field value is null or not
+//To check whether the mapped field has null value

 if (args.FieldValue == null || args.FieldValue == DBNull.Value)